School Climate and Culture

 Anti-Bullying Bill of Rights Act (N.J.S.A.
 18A:37-21) requires the school safety team in each school in the district "… to develop, foster, and maintain a positive school climate by focusing on the on-going, systemic process and practices in the school and to address school climate issues …" and to "review and strengthen school climate and the policies of the school…")

-- School Climate Strategy Resource Guide
+- NJ School Climate Improvement (NJ SCI) Strategy Resource

 - Collaborative for Academic, Social and Emotional Learning